Creedence Clearwater Revival: Peak success (1969–1970)

 After Woodstock, CCR were busy honing material for a fourth album, Willy and the Poor Boys, their second top-three LP, released in November 1969.
-"Down on the Corner" and "Fortunate Son", both of which they performed on The Ed Sullivan Show on November 16, 1969, climbed to number three and number 14, respectively, by year's end.
-The album was CCR in standard mode, featuring Fogerty originals and two reworked Lead Belly covers, "Cotton Fields" and "Midnight Special".
-The year 1969 had been remarkable for the band - three top-10 albums, four hit singles (three charting at number two and one at number three) with three additional charting B-sides.
+"Down on the Corner" and "Fortunate Son," both of which they performed on The Ed Sullivan Show on November 16, 1969, climbed to number 3 and number 14, respectively, by year's end.
+The album featured Fogerty originals and two reworked Lead Belly covers, "Cotton Fields" and "Midnight Special."
+The year 1969 had been remarkable for the band - three top-10 albums, four hit singles (three charting at number 2, and one at number 3) with three additional charting B-sides.

-CCR released another double A-side hit, "Travelin' Band"/"Who'll Stop the Rain", in January 1970.
-The speedy "Travelin' Band", with a strong Little Richard sound, however, bore enough similarities to "Good Golly, Miss Molly" to warrant a lawsuit by the song's publisher; it was eventually settled out of court.
-The song ultimately topped out at number two.
+CCR released another double A-side hit, "Travelin' Band"/"Who'll Stop the Rain," in January 1970.
+The up-tempo "Travelin' Band," with a strong Little Richard sound, bore enough similarities to "Good Golly, Miss Molly" to warrant a lawsuit by the song's publisher; it was eventually settled out of court.
+The song ultimately topped out at number 2.
 The band also recorded its January 31, 1970, live performance at the Oakland Coliseum Arena, which was later marketed as a live album and television special.
-In February, CCR was featured on the cover of Rolling Stone, although only John was interviewed in the accompanying article.
+In February, CCR was featured on the cover of Rolling Stone, with John being interviewed in the accompanying article.

 In April 1970, CCR were set to begin their first European tour.
-To support the upcoming live dates, John wrote "Up Around the Bend" and "Run Through the Jungle"; the single reached number four that spring.
+To support the upcoming live dates, John wrote "Up Around the Bend" and "Run Through the Jungle;" both sides of the single reached number 4 that spring.
 The band returned to Wally Heider Studios in San Francisco in June to record Cosmo's Factory.
-The album contained the earlier top-10 hits "Travelin' Band" and "Up Around the Bend", plus popular album tracks such as the opener "Ramble Tamble".
+The album contained the earlier released top-10 hits "Travelin' Band" and "Up Around the Bend," plus popular album tracks such as the opener "Ramble Tamble."